PiscatorX/RNA-Seq-devs/README.md

 - How to log in to the HPC2 cluster https://www0.sun.ac.za/hpc/index.php?title=HOWTO_login

-- I have found a [presentation](https://www.sun.ac.za/english/faculty/science/sci-bioinformatics/Documents/Linux%20and%20HPC.pdf) from the Stellenbosch Center for Bioinformatics and Computational Biology on the HPC2 cluster, very relevant for our purpose.
+- I have found a great [presentation](https://www.sun.ac.za/english/faculty/science/sci-bioinformatics/Documents/Linux%20and%20HPC.pdf) from the Stellenbosch Center for Bioinformatics and Computational Biology on the HPC2 cluster, very relevant for our purpose.

 ### Useful commands: Check the HPC2 [HOWTO check up on jobs](https://www0.sun.ac.za/hpc/index.php?title=HOWTO_check_up_on_jobs) for details
 <!-- # - quota -s # check disk quota -->